 Furthermore, big names of sport gathered to share their enthusiasm about holding the 2024 Olympic Games hosted in Paris such as: Teddy Riner, Laura Flessel, Jo-Wilfried Tsonga and Emmeline Ndongue, to name but a few.

 One of the biggest legends in football, Zinedine Zidane, is the zmbassador for 2024 Olympic Games.
 He joined Karim Benzema, the former Paris Saint-Germain coach, Laurent Blanc, as well as the committee co-executive and three-time Olympic champion, Tony Estanguet, to take a picture showing their support for Paris’ application.

 Finally, 60 countries are supporting Paris application to organize the 2024 Olympic Games.

 An ambitious yet realistic application

-Paris has the advantage to cover many sports centers on which the city relies for 2024 Olympic games.
+Paris has the advantage of many sports centers which the city will use for the 2024 Olympic games.
 Thus, the already existing venues will be of use to welcome sportsmen and fans, even if some new ones are to be built before the beginning of the competition, which allowed the city to estimate a budget of approximately 6 billions of euros respecting the limits imposed by the IOC which will be partly financed through private funds.

-This way, Paris plays the territorial heritage card for its application and sees in it an opportunity to develop a larger transports network, new sports centers and 5000 new dwellings.
+Paris sees the Olympic Games as an opportunity to develop a larger public transport network, new sports centers and 5000 new homes.

-Speaking of 2024 Olympic Games in Paris, did you know the city was considering to organize the swimming competition in the river Seine?
+Speaking of 2024 Olympic Games in Paris, did you know the city wants to hold the swimming competition in the river Seine?
 For further information don’t hesitate to read our post “Will Parisians be swimming in the river Seine soon?”